MThos/lolcensus/README.md

 LEAGUE CENSUS is a **Django Web Application** for retrieval of summoner and champion information by pulling data from [Riot Games API](https://developer.riotgames.com/api/methods).
 The application is a work in progress and is built from code I had originally written in PHP and JavaScript many years ago.
 It is constantly being improved and updated.
 Any data is stored in **MySQL**.
 Currently researching **MEMCACHED** for caching of data.

+This application also makes use of Cassiopeia Library, written by **Meraki Analytics**.
+You can find their Github page [here](https://github.com/meraki-analytics/cassiopeia)

 ## Version:
 **Current Leauge Patch: 10.2.1**